Lead Practitioner - Women in Balance Institute

 - Salary Range: $30,680 per year

 - Closing Date: Open until filled

-This is a one year term certain appointment, 20 hours a week, in which the Women in Balance Institute [WIBI] Lead Physician has the primary responsibility to implement the programs of the Women in Balance Institute at NUNM.
-The Lead Physician will be responsible for the following: ongoing CE series for professionals, an annual woman’s health conference [public and professional tracts], monthly newsletter, adding current and relevant research articles and development of the resources of the WIBI website, community education for the public, and initiate and assist in attracting funding for research and sponsorships for educational events
+This is a renewable one year term certain appointment, 20 hours a week, in which the Women in Balance Institute [WIBI] Lead has the primary responsibility to implement the programs of the Women in Balance Institute at NUNM.
+The Lead Practitioner will be responsible for the following: annual woman’s health conference [public and professional tracts], monthly newsletter, adding current and relevant research articles and development of the resources of the WIBI website, community education for the public, and assisting in attracting funding for research and sponsorships for educational events.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 - The Lead Practitioner will organize and implement Continuing Medical Education lecture series and workshops designed to help medical professionals better understand and utilize clinical treatments and therapies which promote women’s health including therapies for hormone balancing.
 These presentations will be webcasted and captured for distance learning [immediately in real time] and available on the NUNM website under Continuing Education.
 A web-based chat room will help physicians share information and network for better patient outcomes.
 An annual women’s health conference will offer up to 16 professional CE credits over a weekend.
 Speakers will bring the latest research and clinical findings to a wide audience [also webinared and captured for future sale].
 The conference will have sponsors, sponsored speakers and vendors.

 Annual Conference Program: Lectures and Workshops for Public